SmithsonianWorkshops/HydraResources/conda.md

 ### Removing an environment

 To remove an environment and all of its packages:

+*Make sure to deactivate the the environment before removing it*
 ```
+(hybpiper)$ source deactivate
 (base)$ conda remove -n hybpiper --all

 Remove all packages in environment /home/user/miniconda3/envs/hybpiper: